-NOONGAR elder Herbert Bropho says the dire relationship between WA police and Aborigines is to blame for the death of two teenagers who drowned in the Swan River on Monday.
+NOONGAR elder Herbert Bropho says the dire relationship between WA police and Aboriginal people is to blame for the death of two teenagers who drowned in the Swan River on Monday.

 Just after 3pm, two policemen pursued five boys on foot after reports of them jumping fences nearby Tranby and Clarkson Roads in Maylands, with four of the teens fleeing into the river.